ILFORD Elmo

 AP magazine for June 1968 carried an Ilford advert for the Elmo Super 104, being a Super 8mm camera with f1.8 8.5mm to 34mm zoom lens.
 Battery powered zoom, camera drive motor and exposure control.

-Click here, or the image for an enlarged view.
+Click here, or the image for an enlarged view of the advert, plus pictures of an actual camera.

 Ilford Elmo 8-CZ Std.8mm cine camera.